darrenjacoby/tailwindcss-fl/.github/CONFIGARRAY.md

-## Example: passing an array to custom config
+## Example: Passing an array to custom config

 ### **`maxWidth`**